-Cost of living 'front and centre' of Scottish Labour council campaign
+Labour pledge to cut Scottish bus and train fares

 - Published

+Scottish Labour has proposed capping bus fares at £1.80 and cutting the price of rail tickets in half for three months to help with household bills.

-Scottish Labour is to put action to tackle the cost-of-living crisis "front and centre" in its campaign for May's local government elections.
+The party is putting action to tackle the cost-of-living crisis at the heart of its council election campaign.

-The party will publish its manifesto for the 5 May council polls on Thursday.

-Policies will include a windfall tax on oil and gas giants and extra payments for families struggling with bills.
+Its manifesto includes a windfall tax on oil and gas firms and extra payments for families struggling with bills.

+The party wants to cut the "cost of commuting" both to help workers and to push up the use of public transport.

-Leader Anas Sarwar said every level of government must be entirely focused on protecting household finances.
+Leader Anas Sarwar said every level of government should be focused on "bold policies" to protect household budgets.

 All 32 of Scotland's councils will hold elections on 5 May.